laurengall/courseRequests/README.md

 # courseRequests
-## Version 1.0
+## Version 1.1
 This program uses ArrayList, iteration, Scanner, and more to allow a "student" to make their course requests from a predetermined list.

 ## Expected changes in future versions
-Remove courses from list and change them and check number of credits being pursued > 6 && <= 8
+Remove courses from list (in progress) and change them